-Though traditionally not a prerequisite in the field, a bachelor’s degree is “absolutely” a requirement in 2018, Blakey said, and the certificate program will only help increase an applicant’s chances of climbing the professional ladder.
+Though traditionally not a prerequisite in the field, a bachelor’s degree is “absolutely” a requirement today, Blakey said, and the certificate program will only help increase an applicant’s chances of climbing the professional ladder.

 “The Certificate in Facility Management becomes a very useful tool for people who are interested in making the transition from more of a hands-on worker in the industry to more of a manager," Blakey said.